Adstefnum/allos-cms/README.md

 -   Get insights on your customers
 -   Make data-driven decisions

-ShipFast members get 30% OFF on all plans! 🎁
+allosCrm members get 30% OFF on all plans! 🎁

 ![datafast](https://github.com/user-attachments/assets/085453a6-8a66-45be-b7ea-a7a08e856ed8)